SmarterApp/RDW_Documentation/deploy/Deprovisioning.AWS.md

 <a name="shared-services"></a>
 ### Shared SBAC Services

 RDW runs as part of the SBAC ecosystem which consists of other services that may have been modified to integrate RDW.
 If the shared services will be left running (e.g. to support other applications), then RDW-specific settings should be reverted.
+If other RDW tenants are using the shared services then only remove routes for the tenant being deprovisioned.

 1. [ ] IRiS.
-    * Remove any routes added for RDW to access IRiS.
+    * Remove any routes for the RDW tenant being deprovisioned.
 1. [ ] Permissions.
+    * If no other RDW tenants are using the system, remove RDW-specific components, roles and permissions.
         * RDW permissions may be removed:
             * GROUP_PII_READ
             * GROUP_READ
             * GROUP_WRITE
             * INDIVIDUAL_PII_READ
             * CUSTOM_AGGREGATE_READ
             * EMBARGO_READ
             * EMBARGO_WRITE
             * INSTRUCTIONAL_RESOURCE_WRITE
         * RDW roles may be removed:
             * ASMTDATALOAD
             * GROUP_ADMIN
             * PII
             * PII_GROUP
             * Instructional Resource Admin
             * Embargo Admin
             * Custom Aggregate Reporter
         * RDW component may be removed:
             * Reporting
-    * Remove any routes added for RDW to access the permissions server.
+    * Remove any routes for the RDW tenant being deprovisioned.
-1. [ ] ART / SSO
+1. [ ] ART / SSO.
-    * Any RDW users may be removed.
-This will include:
+    * These systems are used to grant users access to applications other than RDW.
+If a user will continue to use other services, remove just the RDW roles for users.
+If a user doesn't have access to other services and was created just for RDW, that user should be removed from the system.
-        * end-users (teachers, administrators, etc.)
+        * Remove end-users (teachers, administrators, etc.) or revoke RDW roles as appropriate.
-        * vendor credentials (e.g. ASMTDATALOAD user)
+        * Remove vendor credentials (e.g. ASMTDATALOAD user)
-        * support / test credentials
+        * Remove support / test credentials or revoke RDW roles as appropriate.
-    * Remove any routes added for RDW to access ART/SSO.
+    * Remove any routes for the RDW tenant being deprovisioned.
 1. [ ] OpenAM
     * TODO - Remove rdw-webapp configuration
     * TODO - Remove OAuth2 agent ids for vendors